Children and animal safety.

 Discourage children from putting their hands into their own mouths or near their eyes when handling or playing with animals.

-Children with pet allergies, or with low immunity should refrain from handling or being in close proximity of animals.
+Children with pet allergies or with a low immunity should refrain from handling or being in close proximity of animals.
+Pet allergies adults and children.

+In addition to lacking the proper hygiene practices of adults, kids are also more likely to get scratched or bitten by exotic pets through improper handling.
 This is primarily due to the fact that children often do not know how to properly handle exotic pets.
-Not using the proper handling techniques for these animals can cause them stress making them more likely to bite or scratch.
-These wounds create a point of entry for bacteria and diseases that are transferable between humans and animals, known as zoonoses.
-The types that can be picked up easily by contact with affected animals are Salmonella, Rabies, Campylobacter, E.coli, Ringworm, and many more.
-Infections can be by direct contact or from a bite, scratch or by ingestion from bacteria from hand to mouth by an infected animal, or even touching an animal infected with ringworm.
-It can also be indirect where the person contacts infected body fluids such as urine or saliva, or inhales infectious organisms.
-All children handling pets should be under constant adult supervision.
+And by not using the proper handling techniques for these animals can cause the animal to stress making them more inclined to bite or scratch.
+These wounds create a point of entry for bacteria that are transferable between humans and animals.
+The most common bacteria carried by animals are Salmonella, Rabies, Campylobacter, E.coli, Ringworm, and many more.
+Infections may be direct contact from a bite, a scratch or by ingestion from hand to mouth by an infected animal, or by touching an animal infected with ringworm.
+It can also be indirect where the person contacts infected body fluids such as urine or saliva, or inhaling infectious organisms.

 Some other points to consider